Consensys/ethereum-developer-tools-list/README.md

 * [Truffle boxes](https://trufflesuite.com/boxes) - Packaged components for the Ethereum ecosystem.
 * [Hardhat](https://hardhat.org/) - Flexible, extensible and fast Ethereum development environment.
 * [Foundry](https://book.getfoundry.sh/) - Smart contract development toolchain.
 Foundry manages your dependencies, compiles your project, runs tests, deploys, and lets you interact with the chain from the command-line.
-* [Cryptotux](https://cryptotux.org/) - A Linux image ready to be imported in VirtualBox that includes the development tools mentionned above
+* [Cryptotux](https://cryptotux.org/) - A Linux image ready to be imported in VirtualBox that includes the development tools mentioned above
 * [OpenZeppelin Wizards](https://docs.openzeppelin.com/contracts/4.x/wizard) - Not sure where to start?
 Use the interactive generator to bootstrap your contract and learn about the components offered in OpenZeppelin Contracts.
 * [EthHub.io](https://docs.ethhub.io/) - Comprehensive crowdsourced overview of Ethereum- its history, governance, future plans and development resources.
 * [EthereumDev.io](https://ethereumdev.io) - The definitive guide for getting started with Ethereum smart contract programming.